drlukeparry/pyslm/docs/install.rst

 ========================

 Installation is currently supported across all platforms on Windows, Mac OS X and Linux environments.
 The pre-requisites for using PySLM can be installed via PyPi and/or Anaconda distribution.
-The main dependencies are contained within the
-`requirements.txt <https://github.com/drlukeparry/pyslm/blob/master/requirements.txt>`_
-file, however, the predominant dependencies are those required by `Trimesh <https://github.com/mikedh/trimesh>`_ - the library for loading and manipulating and working with popular mesh formats.
+PySLM is solely a source distribution, with all additional dependencies precompiled where possible across all main platforms.
+The main dependencies are contained within the `requirements.txt <https://github.com/drlukeparry/pyslm/blob/master/requirements.txt>`_ file, however, the predominant dependencies are those required by `Trimesh <https://github.com/mikedh/trimesh>`_ - the library for loading and manipulating and working with popular mesh formats.